-The Directors are responsible for the other information.
-The other information comprises the information included in the Company's 2022 Annual Report other than the financial report and our auditor's report thereon.
-We obtained the Directors' Report that is to be included in the Annual Report, prior to the date of this auditor's report, and we expect to obtain the remaining sections of the Annual Report after the date of this auditor's report.
+The directors are responsible for the other information.
+The other information comprises the information included in the Company's 2023 Annual Report other than the financial report and our auditor's report thereon.
+We obtained the Directors' Report and the Chairman's Letter that is to be included in the Annual Report, prior to the date of this auditor's report, and we expect to obtain the remaining sections of the Annual Report after the date of this auditor's report.